betterscientificsoftware/bssw.io/Events/2023-02-ECP23-BOF-BSSw-fellowship.md

 The Better Scientific Software (BSSw) Fellowship Program gives recognition and funding to leaders and advocates of high-quality scientific software.
 Since its launch in 2018, the BSSw Fellowship alums comprise a diverse community of leaders, mentors, and consultants to increase the visibility of those involved in scientific software production and sustainability in the pursuit of scientific discovery.

-The zoom link for the event can be found on the event website.
+The registration/zoom link for the event can be found on the event website.
 Please refer to the event website for latest updates and details.

 <!---
 Publish: yes